coffeemaru/shellos/README.md

 ## Simple command call

-To create any command we will use the `shell` function, this function create a command instance that can be used to execute the command.
+To create any command we will use the `shell` function, this function create a instance that can be used to execute the command.

 ```php
 $command = shell("ls")